YAG1307/Unity-GridCreator-Tool/README.md

 - **Color Tinting:** Easily apply custom colors to tiles on placement using color wheel.
 - **Fast Grid Tracking:** Uses a C# Dictionary to track grid coordinates for fast placement and cleanup.
 - **Undo Support:** Fully integrated with Unity's Undo system so painted or erased tiles revert cleanly.
-- **Erasing:** The 'Erase Mode' allows you to delete objects at grid coordinates using The UI Toggle/Shift + Left-Click while painting.
+- **Erasing:** Remove placed tiles by clicking occupied grids, works with both UI toggle and Shift + Left-Click.

 ## How to Use
 1. Drop GridCreator.cs into any Assets/Editor/ folder in your Unity project.
 2. Open the menu at **Tools > Level Editor > GridCreator**.
-3. Add your 2D prefabs to the Palette list, hit **START PAINTING**, and click in the Scene View.
+3. Add your 2D prefabs to the Palette list, hit **START PAINTING**, adjust settings (weight cannot be 0), and click in the Scene View.